KrebitDAO/krb-docs/README.md

 ## W3C Verifiable Credentials

-Verifiable Credentials are verifications made by Issuers about off-chain Claims stored in [Ceramic](https://ceramic.network/), and registered on-chain in the KRB [Ethereum](https://ethereum.org/) token.
+A Krebit Verifiable Credential is a verification made by an Issuer about an off-chain Claim stored in [Ceramic](https://ceramic.network/), and registered on-chain in the KRB [Ethereum](https://ethereum.org/) token.

 ## Krebit Protocol